-220 is an update to ICE-3G.
-It contains a very thick north-south-oriented ice dome over western Canada (Argus and Peltier, 2010) that is not located where glacial geological evidence would place the Keewatin dome.
-This causes its meltwater discharge to the coast to fail to match isotopic records from the Mississippi River drainage basin (Wickert et al., 2013), and in any case, is glaciologically implausible as the ice-sheet would slide and thin over the soft Western Interior Seaway sediments east of

-225 the Canadian Rockies.
-Nevertheless, ICE-5G remains widely-used and matches many observations of GIA and sea level (Peltier, 2004).
+thick north-south-oriented ice dome over western Canada (Argus and Peltier, 2010) that is not located where glacial geological evidence would place the Keewatin dome.
+This causes its meltwater discharge to the coast to fail to match isotopic records from the Mississippi River drainage basin (Wickert et al., 2013), which, in any case, is glaciologically implausible as the ice sheet would slide and thin over the soft Western Interior Seaway sediments east of the Canadian Rockies.
+Nevertheless, ICE-5G remains widely used and matches many observations of GIA and sea level (Peltier, 2004).

-ICE-6G (here, shorthand for ICE-6G_C) (Argus et al., 2014; Peltier et al., 2015) is the successor to ICE-5G.
-It has been shown to improve agreement with present-day GIA measurements, and was built to match geologic evidence for the locations of the ice domes and ice-sheet outlines (Patterson,

-230 1998; Dyke et al., 2003; Dyke, 2004).
+ICE-6G (here, shorthand for ICE-6G\C) (Argus et al., 2014; Peltier et al., 2015) is the successor to ICE-5G.
+It has been shown to improve agreement with present-day GIA measurements, and was built to match geologic evidence for the locations of the ice domes and ice-sheet outlines (Patterson, 1998; Dyke et al., 2003; Dyke, 2004).

 As ICE-6G is so new, it has not been extensively tested outside of the group that developed it (Argus and Peltier, 2010; Argus et al., 2014; Peltier et al., 2015).